nelsonjchen/cowboystyle/README.md

 This project is under `git`.
 It uses `git-flow` to manage releases and such.
 As such, development generally happens in the `develop` branch.

-No biggy if you can't follow the `git-flow` thing.
-Pull requests regardless of how git was used is appreciated.
+Pull requests are appreciated, even if you can't use the `git-flow`.

 ## CSS